 To view my complete Curriculum Vitae in PDF form, click here.

-Following are abstracts of presentations I have made.
+Following are abstracts of previous and upcoming presentations.

 “The Drunk Geometer: Philoponus on De Anima 3.4-8.”
 Aquinas and the Arabs Conference, Notre Dame, August 25, 2017.